impredicative/bitlyshortener/README.md

 This package doesn't include any access token.
 To obtain one:
 * Sign up for a new Bitly account at [https://bitly.com/a/sign_up](https://nullrefer.com/?https://bitly.com/a/sign_up).
 An email address such as `YourGmailUsername+SomeSuffix01@gmail.com` should work.
-* When asked "How will you use your links?", select "For personal use".
-* If presented the "Your Links Are Everything" page, click "Skip this step".
+* On the "Let's keep this short" page, click "Skip to your homepage".
 * Verify the email address by clicking the link in the confirmation email.
+This is a necessary step.
 It can on rare occasions be necessary to have the confirmation email resent.
 * Under "Profile Settings", select "Generic Access Token".
 * Enter password and click Generate Token.